skeelogy/skunami.js/README.md

 skunami-cpu.js
 ==============

-## NOTE: This is the CPU version which is quite slow and is not actively maintained / supported.
-Please use the GPU from the master branch if you need an interactive height field water library.
+## NOTE: This is an experimental CPU version which is quite slow and is not actively maintained / supported.
+Please use the GPU version from the master branch if you need an interactive height field water library.

 ### Introduction